-Total sources include revenues budgeted in FY16 as well as cash on hand from development impact fees and surplus revenues collected and available to the agency from previous years, capitalized interest funds for bond payments and amounts in the debt service accounts.
+Total sources include revenues budgeted in FY16 as well as cash on hand from development impact fees and surplus revenues collected and available to the agency from previous years and amounts in the debt service accounts.

 Below is a summary of total funds on hand and the amount of these funds available to fund the FY16 budget as well as future budgets (in thousands).